Telefonica/prometheus-kafka-adapter/README.md

 - `KAFKA_BATCH_NUM_MESSAGES`: defines the number of messages to batch write, defaults to `10000`.
 - `SERIALIZATION_FORMAT`: defines the serialization format, can be `json`, `avro-json`, defaults to `json`.
 - `PORT`: defines http port to listen, defaults to `8080`, used directly by [gin](https://github.com/gin-gonic/gin).
+- `BASIC_AUTH_USERNAME`: basic auth username to be used for receive endpoint, defaults is no basic auth.
+- `BASIC_AUTH_PASSWORD`: basic auth password to be used for receive endpoint, defaults is no basic auth.
 - `LOG_LEVEL`: defines log level for [`logrus`](https://github.com/sirupsen/logrus), can be `debug`, `info`, `warn`, `error`, `fatal` or `panic`, defaults to `info`.
 - `GIN_MODE`: manage [gin](https://github.com/gin-gonic/gin) debug logging, can be `debug` or `release`.